-- 9c Railroad retirement Fill in the total amount of railroad retirement benefits received in 2002.
-Include amounts deducted for Medicare premiums (\$54 per person per month, or \$648 for the entire year). - 9d Pensions and annuities, including IRA, Keogh, SEP, and SIMPLE distributions Fill in the GROSS amount of ALL pensions and annuities received in 2002 and not included elsewhere.
+- 9c Railroad retirement Fill in the total amount of railroad retirement benefits received in 2003.
+Include amounts deducted for Medicare premiums (\$58.70 per person per month, or \$704.40 for the entire year). - 9d Pensions and annuities, including IRA, Keogh, SEP, and SIMPLE distributions Fill in the GROSS amount of ALL pensions and annuities received in 2003 and not included elsewhere.
 Include veterans' pensions, disability payments, any amounts you contributed to a pension fund, and nontaxable IRA, Keogh, SEP, and SIMPLE distributions.
 Both taxable and nontaxable amounts must be included in household income.

 Exceptions: Do not include rollovers (amounts transferred from one plan to another), or tax-free Section 1035 insurance contract exchanges.
-If all or a part of a pension or annuity distribution in 2002 includes a rollover amount or a tax-free exchange, write "Rollover" or "Tax-Free Exchange" near line 9d, and attach a copy of federal Form 1099-R.
+If all or a part of a pension or annuity distribution in 2003 includes a rollover amount or a tax-free exchange, write "Rollover" or "Tax-Free Exchange" near line 9d, and attach a copy of federal Form 1099-R.

-Example: In 2002, you received pension income of \$3,500, \$2,700 of which is taxable income and is included on line 7.
+Example: In 2003, you received pension income of \$3,500, \$2,700 of which is taxable income and is included on line 7.
 No portion of the \$3,500 was a rollover.
 Fill in \$800 (\$3,500 - \$2,700) on line 9d.

 - 9e Contributions to deferred compensation plans Fill in contributions to deferred compensation plans that were excluded from income on the income tax return (do not include nondeductible contributions).
-Excluded deferred compensation is generally reported in box 12 of the wage and tax statement, Form W-2, preceded by the prefix D, E, F, G, H, or S. - 9f Contributions to IRA, Keogh, SEP, and SIMPLE plans Fill in contributions to these plans that were deducted from income on the income tax return (do not include rollover contributions or nondeductible contributions).
+Excluded deferred compensation is generally reported in box 12 of the wage and tax statement, Form W-2, preceded by the prefix D, E, F, G, H, or S. - 9f Contributions to IRA, Keogh, SEP, and SIMPLE plans Fill in contributions to these plans that were deducted from income on the income tax return (do not include rollover contributions or nondeductible

+- contributions).
 IRA deductions are reported on line 24 of federal Form 1040, or on line 17 of Form 1040A.
-Keogh, SEP, and SIMPLE deductions are reported on line 31 of Form 1040.

-- 9g Interest on United States securities and state and municipal bonds Fill in any nontaxable interest received on securities of the federal government or its instrumentalities, such as U.S. Savings Bonds or Treasury Notes, and on nontaxable state and municipal bonds, such as Higher Education Bonds. - 9h Scholarships, fellowships, grants, and military compensation Fill in the total amount received in 2002 for NONTAXABLE scholarship and fellowship income (for example, books or tuition), educational grants, or military benefits (for example: basic quarters and subsistence allowances - generally reported in box 12 of the wage and tax statement, Form W-2, preceded by the prefix Q; VEAP payments; or G.I.
+Keogh, SEP, and SIMPLE deductions are reported on line 30 of Form 1040. - 9g Interest on United States securities and state and municipal bonds Fill in any nontaxable interest received on securities of the federal government or its instrumentalities, such as U.S. Savings Bonds or Treasury Notes, and on nontaxable state and municipal bonds, such as Higher Education Bonds. - 9h Scholarships, fellowships, grants, and military compensation Fill in the total amount received in 2003 for NONTAXABLE scholarship and fellowship income (for example, books or tuition), educational grants, or military benefits (for example: basic quarters and subsistence allowances; VEAP payments; or G.I.
 Bill benefits).
 Do not include student loans or amounts included elsewhere.

-Note: If scholarship or fellowship income is included on line 7 of Schedule H, and any portion of that income was included on your 2001 homestead credit claim, you may subtract the amount included in 2001 household income.
-Fill in the amount as a negative number on line 9h, and reduce your 2002 household income by this amount.
+Note: If scholarship or fellowship income is included on line 7 of Schedule H, and any portion of that income was included on your 2002 homestead credit claim, you may subtract the amount included in 2002 household income.
+Fill in the amount as a negative number on line 9h, and reduce your 2003 household income by this amount.

-- 9i Child support, maintenance payments, and other support Fill in the total amount of any court ordered support payments received in 2002, including child support and family maintenance, but not foster care, voluntary support, or amounts included elsewhere. - 9j Wisconsin Works (W2), county relief, kinship care, and other cash public assistance Fill in the total amount of any Wisconsin Works (W2), county relief, kinship care, and other cash public assistance payments (such as adoption assistance) received in 2002.
+- 9i Child support, maintenance payments, and other support Fill in the total amount of any court ordered support payments received in 2003, including child support and family maintenance, but not foster care, voluntary support, or amounts included elsewhere. - 9j Wisconsin Works (W2), county relief, kinship care, and other cash public assistance Fill in the total amount of any Wisconsin Works (W2), county relief, kinship care, and other cash public assistance payments (such as adoption assistance) received in 2003.
 Do not include the following: a prior year's homestead credit; nontaxable foster care; gifts; food stamps; nontaxable community options program (COP) payments; or fuel or energy assistance paid to a fuel supplier or utility, or provided under the federal Low-Income Home Energy Assistance Act.